mvolkmann/blog/src/ocaml.md

 T3 uses OCaml for algorithmic trading, quantitative analysis, risk management, and other financial software.

+Tarides uses OCaml and contributes to the
+OCaml compiler, platform, and ecosystem.

 ## Derived Languages

 <a href="https://reasonml.github.io" target="_blank">Reason</a>
+(previously called ReasonML)
 is a syntax extension and toolchain for OCaml developed by Facebook.
 It provides a more JavaScript-like syntax while retaining full compatibility with the OCaml language and its libraries.
 The syntax of Reason is more familiar to JavaScript developers than OCaml.
 It also supports JSX.

+<a href="https://rescript-lang.org" target="_blank">ReScript</a>
+(previously called BuckleScript) is "a robustly typed language that compiles to efficient and human-readable JavaScript".
+It was forked from Reason and is not compatible with OCaml.

 <a href="https://melange.re/v3.0.0/" target="_blank">Melange</a>
-(previously called BuckleScript) is a set of tools that work with OCaml and Reason code to generate and interoperate with JavaScript.
+is a set of tools that work with OCaml and Reason code to generate and interoperate with JavaScript.
 It supports JSX and can be used to generate React components.

 <a href="https://coq.inria.fr" target="_blank">Coq</a>